golgoth/url-shortener/README.md

 `2XYJ8Fl` is the shortened URL computed by the service.
 Inputing several time the same URL will return the same short URL.
 The short url will always be redirecting to the same page, as long as the service lives.

-Not that it is up to the user to provide a correct url.
-While some characters are prevented in the input, a lot of strings can be shorten, the redirection will just behave as if the user input the bad url from the start in his browser.
+Note that it is up to the user to provide a correct url.
+While some characters could be prevented in the input, a lot of strings can be shorten, the redirection will just behave as if the user input the bad url from the start in his browser.
+I decided not to prevent any characters for now, nor to apply any regex to check the url validity.

 ## How is the short URL computed?